mist1985/testCodex/README.md

 # Selector Extractor

 This tool extracts useful DOM selectors from a web page using [Playwright](https://playwright.dev/).
+It also generates a Page Object Model mapping and saves a screenshot of the page.
 ## Prerequisites

 - Node.js v14 or later